 Chocolate Chip Cookie Layer

 The bottom layer is chocolate chip cookie dough.
-Now I have many chocolate chip cookie recipes including chewy chocolate chip cookies and crispy chocolate chip cookies, but I chose my soft chocolate chip cookies for the base of these brownie cookie bars.
+Now I have many chocolate chip cookie recipes including chewy chocolate chip cookies and crispy chocolate chip cookies (and even giant chocolate chip cookies!), but I chose my soft chocolate chip cookies for the base of these brownie cookie bars.
 They yield a lovely soft and thick cookie “crust”, which is favorable for a thick dessert bar.
 We wouldn’t really want to sink our teeth into a fudgy brownie, then a hard-as-rock cookie… right?
 These cookie brownie bars take a long time to bake, so a recipe for SOFT chocolate chip cookies is extra insurance that the entire bar remains on the softer side.
 Make sense?

 Best part of all: no cookie dough chilling!